Room E-216 Voice Mail 623-376-3166

 - Submit a reassessment plan, date of retake

 - Must attend ACA-Prep

 - Must receive 85% on pre-test evaluation

 Daily Device Use (iPads)

-Students should come to school with their iPads charged and ready to use in each class every day.
+Students should come to school with their iPads updated with the most current iOS, charged and ready to use in each class every day.
 Devices may not be used to record or take photos of other people without their consent.
 Consequences for classroom disruptions and misuse of devices will follow a progressive discipline model, beginning with a phone call home and progressing to office referrals for repeated or more serious offenses.
 See the Student Rights and Responsibilities consequence chart in the handbook for more specific descriptions of infractions and consequences.

 A scientific calculator will be used frequently in this chemistry course.
 If a student does not have a scientific calculator, they are welcome to use the class set of calculators; with the understanding they are responsible for any damages and/or the calculator must be returned at the end of the class period.
 ONLY the class set of calculators may be used on quizzes, tests and exams; no personal calculators.
 Cell phones may not be substituted for calculators during class work.